“Catholic schools are communities of faith and learning whose educational vision is based upon the teachings and values of the Catholic Church…

-- Record of training
+- maintain a Record of training

-- Refresh of policies to ensure proactive, reflect overall mission of school, integrated into school life and used
+- refresh of policies to ensure proactive, reflect overall mission of school, integrated into school life and used

 |Consistent whole school approaches

-- Monitoring and recording of bullying incidents
+- have effective Monitoring and recording of bullying incidents

-- Being proactive in policy and practice
+- ensure we are being proactive in policy and practice

-- Celebrating gifts, talents, qualities or pupils
+- Celebrate the gifts, talents, qualities or pupils

 |Play ground language